ot4i/iib-app-connect-trigger-pattern/doc/runwarehouse.md

 If you do not currently have access to either of these systems, click the links for information about how to get access.

 For the sample to work, App Connect must be able to make direct HTTP calls to IIB.
-If you use the on-premises option, the HTTP port in the IIB server must be accessible from the internet.
+If you use the IIB on-premises option, the HTTP port in the IIB server must be accessible from the internet.

 [IBM App Connect](http://info.appconnect.ibmcloud.com/) only runs in the cloud, there is no on-premises option.